rodriguezgloria/DH110/Assignment06.md

 ### 🔵 Changes Made

 Based on the feedback from impressions test and the cognitive walkthrough I placed more return buttons to enable the user to go back and forth between pages more easily.
-Below is the before and after.
+Below is the before and after of one page (this applies to other pages too).

 <img src="./images/1BB.png" width=700px>